-As you are figuring out your style I encourage you to at least dip your toes in different “looks” to see what fuels you.
+As you are figuring out your style I encourage you to, at least dip your toes in different “looks” to see what fuels you.
 As you are figuring it out, stop comparing yourself to everyone else.
-Just because someone succeeds with one style doesn’t mean that’s the right “style” for you to go with.
+Just because someone succeeds with one style doesn’t mean that’s the right “style” for YOU to go with.
 When I started I felt that I was obligated to lean towards a bright and airy style because I thought it was in demand in my area.
+I also saw other photographers find success with that look, and made me want to have that too.
 Although it it is beautiful, I wasn’t taking images that way because I genuinely wanted to.
 I was doing it because “everyone else was”.

-When I did that and seemed to go no where, I saw 0 results in my business.
+When I did that, I seemed to go no where.
+I saw 0 results in my business that way.
 It got to the point that I would literally ask clients, ” Hey do you like this look or this look better”.
 That was me just trying to please everyone.
 Everyone isn’t and shouldn’t have been my target audience.
 I wasn’t happy with my own work, I was constantly comparing myself.
 It got to a point where I felt like I wasn’t in control of my own work anymore.
-I was letting everyone else decide how I was going to run my business.
+I was letting everyone but me decide how I was going to run my business.

 I can relate because..

-It wasn’t til I started trying out different styles that I saw an improvement in my business in terms of my identity.
-What I liked that would be my niche.
+It wasn’t til I started trying out different styles that I began to see an improvement in my business in that area.
+I mean COMPLETELY different styles.
 Then I realized I wanted to capture emotion, that I wanted to be able to feel and image.
 I also realized that I wanted something a little more earthy and warm.
-Now, if I hadn’t dabbled around I might have not found that out.
-Style doesn’t just have to be the looks of an image it can also be the way you want people to feel when they look at a picture you took.
+Now, if I hadn’t jumped around I might have not found that out.
+Style doesn’t just have to be the looks of an image it can also be the way you want people to feel when they see your image.
 Looking back at it I don’t know why I expected people to like the images that I didn’t even like.

 Here are my tips that may help you get one step closer to figuring out your style, but before I do let me share my journey of progress of images with you.
-Now, there is some in between, moments where I got moody and dark and times when I had a very neon look!
+This is so that there is proof of my progress for you to see!

 1. Comparison vs inspiration